mpenkov/style-guide/README.md

 ## Streams

 When writing functions, think about making the arguments streams instead of paths to filenames, URLs, etc.
-This will make your functions more versatile easier to test without mocking.
+This will make your functions more versatile and easier to test without mocking.

 Yes: